 I am a Marie Sklodowska-Curie PhD fellow with the SeaChanges ITN.
 I use biomolecular archaeology methods including archaeogenomics and stable isotope analysis to explore the human impact on Atlantic herring populations in northern Europe.
 I focus specifically on the advent of the commercial herring industry in the North Sea and the Baltic, with a time depth of ~1200 years in the past.
 Within this project I am assessing the potential for anthropogenic impact on herring evolution and ecology, as well as the changing relationship between humans and the sea throughout dramatic societal changes.
 This involves collaboration with archaeologists around Europe, including the Netherlands, Poland, the UK, and Estonia, as well as within Norway.
-I am seconded in the Department of Archaeology at the University of Cambridge.

 My research is driven by a desire to understand human culture and evolution in all its facets, including those beyond the human.

 Co-Supervisor: Dr. James H. Barrett (Department of Archaeology and Cultural History, NTNU)

 Co-supervisor of Emma Falkeid Eriksen (with Bastiaan Star) in her MSc research on the evolution of Atlantic blue-fin tuna.

 Prior Research and Education:

 2019 MPhil, University of Cambridge: Applied Biological Anthropology